Agamenon-sama/Mastoid/README.md

 Basically with Qt 6, they decided that rather than putting the shaders in a string along with the qml files, shaders should instead be written inside shader files and then a program called qsb must "bake" thes into qsb files which are files that contain different versions of the shader for different APIs.
 The qsb file are the ones that are loaded by the Qt quick app.

-I'm sure that helps with portability but it increases the build complexity because now you need the qsb program in your build tool.
+I'm sure that helps with portability but it increases the build complexity because now you need the qsb program in your build chain.

 To bake the shader, I used the qsb program like this: